-Commencement of Environmental Impact Assessment
+Completion of Environmental Impact Assessment Report

-Subsequent to the end of the quarter and following a positive meeting with the Secretary of Mines of Jujuy Province in Argentina, Strike has now commenced the preparation of an Environmental Impact Assessment (EIA) for exploration work at Solaroz.
-This will include collecting and monitoring baseline environmental data and preparing a detailed proposed fieldwork programme for submission to the Jujuy Mining Authority (the provincial authority responsible for approving exploration and mining activities at Solaroz).
+Subsequent to the end of the quarter, Strike completed the preparation of an Environmental Impact Assessment (EIA) Report for exploration work at Solaroz.
+The EIA Report includes results from collecting and monitoring baseline environmental data and a detailed proposed fieldwork programme covering 2 years of proposed exploration activity.
+Following a period of consultation with local community groups, the EIA Report will then be submitted to the Jujuy Mining Authority (the provincial authority responsible for approving exploration and mining activities at Solaroz) for review.